Lionel-Rousseau/linux-prod-backup-toolbox/docs/architecture.md

 naturally not used as a primary defense.
 The main defense is based on key-only authentication, disabled root password, and `fail2ban` watching `auth.log`.
 DC stands for Data Center, each one is located in France and at different locations.
+OVH dedicated servers run software RAID 1 (2 × 4 TB → ~4 TB usable) at the hardware
+layer.
+RAID provides resilience against single-disk failure; it is not a substitute for the cross-site backup chain described in this document.

 ## Data flow (nightly)